 - Organize documentation of surgical procedures

-- Utilize medical tools such as internal staplers, surgical saws and drills
+- Utilize medical tools, such as internal staplers, surgical saws and drills

-- Study patients’ medical history
+- Study patients’ medical histories

 While these technical skills can be acquired in a surgical technology program, soft skills are also vital in this career.